kose-y/dist-primal-dual/docker/README.md

 ## Puling docker image

-The container image is stored on Docker Hub.
-One may pull (or "download") this image using the command
+The container images are stored on Docker Hub.
+One may pull (or "download") these images using the command
 ```
 docker pull kose/dist-primal-dual:cpu
 ```